 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA and IBC maintain payroll, attendance, leave, retirement, benefits, and electronic reporting system records on individual NARA employees to conduct NARA's fiscal operations for payroll, time and attendance, leave, insurance, tax, retirement, qualifications, and benefits; to prepare related reports to other Federal agencies; and to carry out labor/employee relations and benefits functions.

 To the extent necessary, NARA and IBC may disclose information in these records to outside entities as part of grievance proceedings, EEO complaints, adverse actions, and mediation counseling sessions.
 NARA, IBC, and other NARA agents may disclose information in the files to state unemplyment offices in connection with unemployment compensation filed by NARA employees, to the Department of Labor for worker's compensation cases; to any Federal, state, or local government entity compiling tax witholding, retirement contributions, or allotments to charities, labor unions, wage garnishments, and other authorized recipients; to the Office of Child Support Enforcement, Administration for Children and Families, Department of Health and Human Services, the Federal Parent Locator System and the Federal Tax Offset System to (a) locate individuals, (b) identify income sources, (c) establish paternity, (d) verify social security numbers or employment, (e) issue, modify, or enforce orders of support, or (f) administer the Federal Earned Income Tax Credit Program; and to a commercial contractor in connection with benefits programs administered by the contractor or NARA's behalf, including, but not limited to, supplemental health, dental, disability, life and other benefit programs.
 NARA and IBC may disclose information in this system of records to the Office of Management and Budget in connection with the review of private relief legislation.
 NARA and IBC may disclose information in these records to the Office of Personnel Management for its production of summary descriptive statistics or for related work studies; while published statistics and studies do not contain individual identifiers, the selection of elements of data included in studies may be structured in a way that makes individuals identifiable by inference.
-The routine use statements A, B, C, D, E, F, G and H, described in Appendix A, also apply to this system of records.
+The routine use statements A, B, C, D, E, F, G, H, and I described in Appendix A, also apply to this system of records.